Center for Research on Abroad

 To understand and enhance the experiences, engagement, and development of abroad and international students

-- How can universities support international students’ engagement and development?
+- How can universities maximize engagement and growth of abroad and international students?

 - How can global competency increase engagement across cultures and backgrounds?

 Team Publishes Scoping Review

 A RAISE Center Team led by Nelson Brunsting published a scoping review titled “Mapping the knowledge base in study abroad from the United States: A scoping review from 2001 to 2021” in the International Journal of Intercultural Relations.
 The review maps findings from the RAISE Center Academic Research on Education Abroad (AREA) Database.
 The article is accessible at this link.

 Research-to-Practice CollaborationThe RAISE Center is collaborating with the Forum on Education Abroad, who publishes Frontiers: An Interdisciplinary Journal of Study Abroad, to publish a series of research-to-practice briefs to enhance experiences and outcomes of underrepresented students abroad.
 The first special issue is available now and can be accessed here.

 RAISE Center Year-in ReviewThe RAISE Center Year-in-Review document highlights progress, products, and achievements of the RAISE Center and collaborators in Academic Year 2021-2022.
 Click here to download.